Take the chapter quiz before and after you read this chapter.

 - Rarely serious side effects may occur to the pertussis vaccine.

-Minor side effects to DPT immunisation are common and are not a contraindication to further immunisations.
+Minor side effects to DTaP immunisation are common and are not a contraindication to further immunisations.

-If infants are not fully immunised with DPT because of minor side effects, they may later develop diphtheria, whooping cough or tetanus which remain very serious illnesses.
+If infants are not fully immunised with DTaP because of minor side effects, they may later develop diphtheria, whooping cough or tetanus which remain very serious illnesses.

 The side effects can usually be managed with paracetamol 6 hourly for 2 days.